 For an example of how maths is actually taught in primary schools, you can check out this helpful short video from the National Centre for Excellence in the Teaching of Mathematics.

-This is run by the University of Cambridge NRICH Project for maths education and is used as a resource by many primary schools.
+The NRICH Maths Project is run by the University of Cambridge and is used as a resource by many primary schools.
 It contains a vast quantity of material for every stage of school maths.
 For example, click on the top left of the page on ‘Primary Students’ to get to a page offering games and puzzles and much more.

 We would welcome your comments on these sites or your recommendations for other sites we could link to on this page – please contact us.